AlexBiobelemo/AlexBiobelemo/README.md

 -  Building AI-powered applications that solve real-world challenges
 -  Exploring advanced LLM integration and prompt engineering techniques
--  Open to collaborating on social impact and civic technology projects
+-  Open to collaborating on projects
 -  Ask me about AI integration, full-stack development, or building on limited resources
--  Fun fact: Built a three-tier enterprise analytics platform in 10 days during power outages

 ---